GoogleChrome/web.dev/src/site/content/en/blog/eventsource-basics/index.md

 Both methods will prevent the browser from re-establishing the connection.

-## A Word on Security
+## A word on security

 From the WHATWG's section on [Cross-document messaging security](http://www.whatwg.org/specs/web-apps/current-work/multipage/comms.html#authors):

 {% Aside %}
 Authors should check the origin attribute to ensure that messages are only accepted from domains that they expect to receive messages from.
 Otherwise, bugs in the author's message handling code could be exploited by hostile sites.
 {% endAside %}

 So, as an extra level of precaution, be sure to verify `e.origin` in